 Routine use cases

-A practical note on How to keep a face yoga session realistic during low-energy weeks for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.
+A practical note on Realistic session: low energy weeks for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.

 Direct answer